TStupariu/vboard-thesis/Licenta.md

-This chapter a few of the benefits introduced by the proposed solution that help solve the problems mentioned before.
+This chapter explains a few of the benefits introduced by the proposed solution that help solve the problems mentioned before.

 First of all, the server API is made with technologies which are really fast to develop and implement.
 Ruby on Rails is a really good environment for developing applications quickly without too much hustle.
-Second, the JavaScript library used is VueJS, which provides huge amounts of ~~customizability not a word, reword the sentence ~~ and speed, rendering only the parts it needs in a single page application form.
+Second, the JavaScript library used is VueJS which provides huge amounts of flexibility and speed, rendering only the parts it needs in a single page application form.
 Firebase allows for easy communication using sockets and the canvas and WebRTC protocols allow for a cross-platform solution that works in all browsers from desktop to mobile platforms allowing all types of users to watch video streams.